Conveniently located to serve Danville, San Ramon, Dublin, Walnut Creek, and the entire San Francisco Bay Area.

 A good way to look at examples of youthful looking brows is to browse images in fashion magazines.
 You will notice that the inner brow starts low (compared to the bone edge) and tracks well above the edge as it moves outward.
 This is normal and natural.
 A brow that is high all the way across is unnatural, which is the results people receive from a traditional facelift.

 Fat Grafting: Fat grafting is a wonderful way to restore volume to the face.
 I typically graft about 30-45 cc of fat into the face when doing this procedure (as compared to 1-3 cc of injectables in the office).
-When done properly, fat grating does not create the puffy, over-done look, which I despise.
+When done properly, fat grating does not create the puffy, over-done look, which I do not agree with.
 Fat can be grafted into the chin, marionettes, lips, nasolabial folds, mid-face, lower lids, cheekbones, submalar areas, temples, upper lid, etc. Little bits here and there add up to a nice overall improvement.
 About half of the fat survives and is permanent.
 We don’t know exactly how, but fat is able to meld with the skin and enhance the skin’s appearance.
 The loss of fat probably contributes to the aging process of skin.

 Laser: The laser procedure we do with facial surgery is called the Pearl Fusion.
 According the Pearl Fusion laser manufacturer, we perform the most Pearl Fusion procedures in the country.
 The Pearl Fusion is a combination of the Pearl and the Pearl Fractional lasers, done together serially.
 The Pearl treats 100% of the surface area of the skin very superficially.
 It causes the skin to peel improving sun damage, browns, and texture.
 The Pearl Fractional drills small holes into the skin, similar to aerating a lawn, causing significant improvement of wrinkles and texture.
 The combination of the two lasers brings a nice overall improvement to the skin without harming the skin’s natural pigmentation or leaving a waxy appearance.